 The Flow:

-"Alot of people have the issue with blaming other people for all their problems.
-But actually for me and I think some others, we blame ourselves for everything.
-Probably even stuff thats not our fault.
-You feel like this big mess floundering through the days, bouncing off people and then they go and bounce a different way and then crash into someone else and it seems it's all your fault.
-And this song goes into this superficiality of myself and how I was feeling at the time.
-It's like saying: 'I can be easy to look at from afar but maybe you shouldn't come any closer.'
+"A lot of people have the issue with blaming other people for all their problems, but for me and I think others we blame ourselves for everything.
+Probably even stuff that's not our fault.
+Feeling like this big mess floundering through the days, bouncing off people and then they go and bounce a different way and then crash into someone else and bounce another way and it's a big mess.
+This song is like saying 'I can be easy to look at from afar but maybe you shouldn't come any closer.'
 People only wait around so long for you to get your act together.
-The girl that spent her summer crying because of you gets over it, and she gets married to someone else.
-Maybe she forgives you.
-Maybe she doesn't.
-The 'flow' of things won't stop just because we want them too; time and fate are tangled.
-The lyrics describe images, maybe that road you used to drive on every day that's now full of potholes; a stop light put in where there used to be none.
-Physical changes are sometimes the final proof that it's never going to the the same."
+The girl that spent her summer crying because of you gets over it, and then she goes and gets married to someone else.
+'The flow' won't stop just; time and fate are tangled, well, to me at least.
+The lyrics describe real images the guy is seeing on a random trip he takes to her house that he'll never actually go through with.
+That road he would take there every day that's now completely full of potholes or a stop light put in where there used to be none.
+Sometimes physical changes in the environment become the final proof that it's never going to the the same."

 Where To Begin: